backdrop-contrib/ip_geoloc/README.txt

 INSTALLATION & CONFIGURATION
 ============================
 Pick your geolocation data source module from the ones listed in the introduction and follow the instructions for that module.
-Smart IP and Device Geolocation do not require you to install any additional files, but you may have to request a free key from the data provider, which will be sent to you by return email.
+Smart IP does not require you to install any additional files, but you may have to request a free key from the data provider, which will be sent to you by return email.
 Apart from that you really don't have to do much at all to configure IP Geolocation.
 It figures out itself which geolocation data module(s) it is dealing with.
 Visit the Configuration >> IP Geolocation page and you'll find